hiramf/tsp-hiram/docs/log.rst

 + I added the ability to find a feasible solution for the TSP using nearest neighbors.
 + I also refactored how to process the results.
 I am now using a matrix representing the edges used in the solution.
 This way, the output for the branch_and_cut method and the nearest_neighbors method are the same.
 + I did some testing and np.zeros in computing the euclidian matrix did not improve speed, so I initialized a list of lists full of zeros with a list comprehension.
-+ I added a scaling feature to the distance matrix because rounding can cause problems.
 + Found an edge case for the nearest neighbors.
 If there is more than one nearest neighbor, check to make sure they have not been visited before.
 + Next step is to go from coordinates to solution.
 Currently, can go from coordinates to matrix, then matrix to solution, but I don't have test data to do both at once.